Lvlygupta/Uber-Clone/backend/README.md

   ]
 }
 ```
-# User Login Endpoint
+# Driver Login Endpoint

 ## Endpoint
-`POST /users/login`
+`POST /driver/login`

 ## Description
-This endpoint allows an existing user to log in by providing their email and password.
+This endpoint allows an existing driver to log in by providing their email and password.

 ## Request Body
 The request body must be a JSON object with the following fields: